 IS IT DANGEROUS?: Generally no. It’s also possible that the smell is not related to mold - and even if it is, most molds are not dangerous in most cases.
 It is however annoying and embarrassing and not something you want to let linger throughout the cooling season.

 HOW TO KEEP IT FROM HAPPENING: Your air filters are your first line of defense against mold and bacteria build up.
 If the smell doesn’t go away, you should first clean or replace your filters.
 If your filters are new or cleaning doesn’t improve the smell, contact your local Trane Comfort Specialist™ to clean and inspect your ductwork.
 If you or someone in your family has asthma or a reduced immune system, our CleanEffects™ air cleaner provides an even greater level of protection by removing 99.98% of airborne particles, 100 times better than a 1” standard filter.

 WHAT IT IS: A burning electrical smell could mean you have a problem with the fan or compressor motor.

 WHAT TO DO: Get help.
 An electrical burning smell could be a sign of a serious problem.
 Turn off your unit and call an expert for help.

 Schedule seasonal maintenance

-The best way to get the most out of your air conditioner (and avoid unwanted odors and issues) is to have a Trane Comfort Specialist™ inspect and service your heating and cooling system regularly.
+The best way to get the most out of your air conditioner (and avoid unwanted odors and issues) is to have a Trane Comfort Specialist™ inspect, service, and provide AC maintenance to your heating and cooling system regularly.
 We recommended:

 - Air Conditioner - Service once a year.
 Schedule in spring before hot weather arrives.